DFPenn/DFPenn.github.io/_pages/about.md

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 I created my personal website.
+- *2024.10*: Our review paper "Two-phase Data Analysis Methods and Application" has accepted.

 # 📝 Publications

 None so far，but I am working hard on it.

 # 🎖 Honors and Awards
+- *2024.10* .
+Outstanding Scholarship in MUC (Top 5%)
 - *2024.05* .
-First Prize in Graduate Group of Market Research and Analysis Competition
+First Prize in Graduate Group of Market Research and Analysis Competition (Top 1.9%)
 - *2023.11* .
 Third prize in National Post-Graduate Mathematical Contest in Modeling
-- *2023.06* .Outstanding Graduates
+- *2023.06* .Outstanding Graduates (Top 6%)
 - *2021.09* .Excellence Scholarship
 - *2020.11* .Excellence Scholarship